-Our Head of Learning Support (SENCO) has 10 years' experience in this role and has worked as a primary and secondary school teacher, and specialist teacher assessor in the USA, Scotland and England.
-She has over 25 years' experience in the education sector.
+Our Head of Learning Support (SENCO) has over 12 years' experience in this role and has worked as a primary and secondary school teacher, and specialist teacher assessor in the USA, Scotland and England.
+She has over 35 years' experience in the education sector.

-We have a team of Specialist Teachers who are teachers with a Level 7 Diploma in Specific Learning Difficulties (SpLDs) who can provide 1:1 support for pupils when required.
-We also have a number of teaching assistants, including some higher-level teaching assistants (HLTAs) who are trained to support SEN children in the classroom.
+We have a team of Specialist Teachers who are experienced classroom teachers with a level 7 diploma in Specific Learning Difficulties (SpLDs) who can provide 1:1 support for pupils when required.
+We also have a number of teaching assistants, including some higher-level teaching assistants (HLTAs) who are trained to support SEND children in the classroom.

-In this academic year, staff will be trained via on demand PowerPoint presentations to have an awareness of the most commonly occurring Special Educational Needs at Ballard School.
-The training will instil confidence in staff and give them the skills required to make suitable adjustments, differentiate and enable all pupils to work at a level commensurate with their underlying ability.
+In this academic year, staff are invited to attend a number of lectures from keynote speakers on the most commonly occurring Special Educational Needs at Ballard School, and the latest research and support available.
+INSET training will also instill confidence in staff and give them the skills required to make suitable adjustments, differentiate and enable all pupils to work at a level commensurate with their underlying ability.

-We have in-house specialist staff who can provide 1:1 literacy and numeracy intervention, and EAL.
+We have in-house specialist staff who can provide 1:1 literacy and numeracy intervention, and support with EAL.

-We also have in-house trained assessors who carry out diagnostic assessments and test for exam access arrangements.
+We also have in-house trained assessors who carry out full diagnostic assessments and tests for Exam Access Arrangements (EAAs).